Bioenergy with carbon capture and storage: Negative emission

+BECCS technologies trap carbon dioxide in geologic formations in a semi-permanent way, allowing the cultivation of biomass to be used to capture carbon dioxide from the atmosphere.
+Duration of storage varies by the method used.
+Storage in natural reservoirs has a release fraction on the order of 10-7/year while storage in depleted natural gas wells has a release fraction on the order of 10-4-10-6/year.
+In 2005, the IPCC estimated that BECCS technology would provide a "better permanence" by storing CO2 in geological formations underground, relative to other types of carbon sinks.
+Carbon sinks such as the ocean, trees, and soil involve a risk of adverse climate change feedback at increased temperatures.

-Industrial processes have released too much CO2 to be absorbed by conventional sinks such as trees and soil to reach low emission targets.
+Decreasing the concentration CO2 in the atmosphere through absorption by conventional sinks such as trees and soil alone will be to reach low emission targets.
 In addition to the presently accumulated emissions, there will be significant additional emissions during this century, even in the most ambitious low-emission scenarios.
-BECCS has therefore been suggested as a technology to reverse the emission trend and create a global system of net negative emissions.
+BECCS and Direct Air Carbon Capture are the only two methods of creating negative emissions that could reduce the concentration of carbon dioxide in the atmosphere.
 This implies that the emissions would not only be zero, but negative, so that not only the emissions, but the absolute amount of CO2 in the atmosphere would be reduced.

-Application

 Cost

 Cost estimates for BECCS range from $60-$250 per ton of CO2.

 It was estimated that electrogeochemical methods of combining saline water electrolysis with mineral weathering powered by non-fossil fuel-derived electricity could, on average, increase both energy generation and CO2 removal by more than 50 times relative to BECCS, at equivalent or even lower cost, but further research is needed to develop such methods.